Tell Model Where to Look: Mitigating Hallucinations in MLLMs by Vision-Guided Attention: Method

 \section{Method}

 We attribute hallucinations in MLLMs to two primary factors: (1) \emph{Underutilization of extracted visual features}: The model may fail to generate a correct response even when it successfully captures object features with high VSC.
 (2) \emph{Suboptimal visual attention}: Although visual attention is the main pathway through which the model interprets an input image, it often struggles to accurately focus on the most relevant visual regions.
-Motivated by these observations, we propose Vision-Guided Attention (VGA), which leverages VSC to establish precise visual grounding and utilizes this grounding to guide the visual attention, thereby directing the model toward the most informative visual tokens.
+Motivated by these observations, we propose Vision-Guided Attention (VGA), which leverages VSC-derived grounding to direct visual attention toward the most informative tokens.